 Tip: No bookings.
 Aim for 11:45 to be first in at the lunch open; sit at the counter to watch the plancha.

-Nieves Barragan Mohacho's Mayfair Spanish dining room off Regent Street in London, opened 2017 and Michelin-starred, runs a tapas counter downstairs and a wood-fired upstairs.
+Nieves Barragan Mohacho's Mayfair Spanish dining room off Regent Street in London, opened 2017 and Michelin-starred, runs a tapas counter downstairs.

 Signature: Suckling pig, Pulpo a la gallega